Last updated on February 28, 2024

 Its enters-the-battlefield ability requires more set up for less payoff than Kaalia of the Vast.
 Cloudshift-ing or Conjurer's Closet-ing over and over to refill your hand just can’t compete outside of a format like Brawl.
 Take my advice: go with the original.

 Still, it’s not the worst at the head of a Commander deck.
-Its ability only triggers when it mutates, and sadly there are only 17 mutate cards in Mardu colors.
-Not quite enough to build an effective deck around.
+Its ability only triggers when it mutates, and sadly there not enough mutate cards in Mardu colors to build an effective deck around.

 Licia, Sanguine Tribune is underwhelming to say the least.
 Sure, you can easily gain five or more life in a turn to reduce its casting cost and its lifelink ability almost guarantees that once it lands, but its second ability just doesn’t pay off as well as it should.